Tableauexpert/A-Mart/README.md

 ## 1.Project Scope:
 **Business Context**

-A-Kart, a renowned e-commerce platform, offers a diverse range of products.
+A-Mart, a renowned e-commerce platform, offers a diverse range of products.
 To drive revenue growth in the upcoming fiscal year, the Sales and Marketing department has set an objective: enhancing revenues by targeting existing customers through precision marketing.
 The ultimate decision regarding this strategy rests with the Vice President of Sales

 **GAP Analysis**